-The weekend of the 4 and 5 of August saw the biennial WestMAC Art Show at the Ipswich Community Gallery.
+Last weekend (4 and 5 August) saw the biennial WestMAC Art Show at the Ipswich Community Gallery.
 Guests were treated to a rich and varied display of visual art by College students that vividly demonstrated the depth of talent in our student body.
-Highlights included the inspirational presentation and talk by guest speaker, artist Elysha Rei; the parade of wearable art by Year 10 students and the performance by the WestMAC Cello Consort on the Sunday afternoon.
-Thanks to Ms Maclennan, Ms Simmonds and Ms Goodwin for their tireless efforts.
+Highlights included the inspirational presentation and talk by guest speaker, artist Elysha Rei; the parade of wearable art by Year 10 students, and the performance by the WestMAC Cello Consort on the Sunday afternoon.
+Thanks to Ms Mac Lennan, Ms Simmonds and Ms Goodwin for their tireless efforts.